opierez/arecibo-observatory-space-exploration/README.md

-# phase-1-project-space-exploration

-README:

-ARECIBO OBSERVATORY 2.0
+# ARECIBO OBSERVATORY 2.0

-* App Purpose: Learn about space and highly-specialized astrophotography by browsing our site and searching through NASA's image database!
+App Purpose: Learn about space and highly-specialized astrophotography by browsing our site and searching through NASA's image database!

+## Setup
+Fork and clone this repository: https://github.com/opierez/arecibo-observatory-space-exploration

+Run `json-server --watch db.json`

+Open index.html in preferred browser

-App allows users to learn about space through the following methods:
+## The app allows users to learn about space through the following methods:
 1. Click on planet icons in the navBar under the header-title (pulls from db.json, wikipedia)

 2. Scroll down to the mainImage display on page-load view the Astronomy Pic Of the Day (APOD) which is auto-generated every day thanks to NASA's APOD API

 3. Search in the search bar in the left column to find images of different space phenomena, NASA equipment, and detailed graphs.

 A title and description respective to the first image-result will populate in the left below the search.

-        * If nothing appears, an error message will appear with suggestions, along with a relevant GIF of Jandro's favorite space-explorer.
+If nothing appears, an error message will appear with suggestions, along with a relevant GIF of Jandro's favorite space-explorer.

 Once the user has successfully submitted a search result, FIVE images will appear below the mainImage, with the first image result from the search filling out the mainImage container.

-Functionality:
+## Functionality:

 - Users can view information about the APOD on page-load via API pulling from NASA's APOD.
     api: (`https://api.nasa.gov/planetary/apod?api_key=XjBC4L80dCM7UOyBSupD3sYfCDTWcuAN5LIeb1dv`)